back search

 How many pears should a pregnant woman eat?

 Pear fruit is good for pregnancy as it has high nutritional value while being low in calories.
 For expecting mothers, it is generally recommended to consume 1-2 mid-size pears per day.
-Eating more than that can lead to diarrhoea as pears have a laxative effect.
+Eating more than that can lead to diarrhea as pears have a laxative effect.

 How should I select and store pears?

+When it comes to eating a pear in pregnancy, it's important to select and store them properly.
 When you buy pears make sure they are firm and do not have any spots that may be indicative of rot.
 If the pears are not fully ripe, store them at room temperature until they are ripe.
-However, note that if a pear is too ripe (almost mushy) then discard it immediately.
-Store the pears in a paper or plastic bag and refrigerate them to make them last longer.
+Only ripe pears should be kept in the fridge.

 How can pears be added to your pregnancy diet?